-With all of the cutting-edge design tools we carry in our pockets, there are still a lot of trends that cop looks from back inna day.
-You’re probably already on this train, making your brand images stand out by applying cool retro effects like Polaroid film, black and white, and pixelate, but if you want to go full-on olde skhole, you can give your digital work a hand-drawn look with our Edge Sketch tool.
+With all of the cutting-edge design tools available, there are still a lot of trends that cop looks from back inna day.
+You’re probably already making your brand images stand out by applying cool retro effects like Polaroid film, black and white, and pixelate, but if you want to go full-on olde skhole, you can give your digital work a hand-drawn look with our Edge Sketch tool.
 Apply it to all or part of your images for some amazing effects — and do it in less time than it takes to sharpen a new pencil.

 How to turn a photo into a sketch with PicMonkey

 As with most PicMonkey tools, the basic steps for creating a photo sketch are totally easy.
 After opening your image in PicMonkey:

 - Click the Effects tab on the left, then click Edge Sketch.